 - Hank made a cameo appearance as Goliath in the X-Men episode "One Man's Worth".

-- Hank Pym appears in his Ant-Man alias in the Fantastic Four: World’s Greatest Heroes episode "World's Tiniest Heroes" voiced by John Payne II.
+- Hank appears as Ant-Man in the Fantastic Four: World’s Greatest Heroes episode "World's Tiniest Heroes" voiced by John Payne II.
 He assists the Fantastic Four when they end up shrunken to micro size.
 He is a friend and scientific rival to Reed Richards.
 In this series, he also has black hair, instead of the dirty blonde of his comic counterpart.

 - Hank Pym appears in his Ant-Man alias in The Super Hero Squad Show episode "This Forest Green" voiced by Greg Grunberg.
 He assists the Super Hero Squad when Abomination, Egghead, and MODOK infiltrate the Super Hero Squad's Helicarrier.

-- Henry Pym appears as Giant-Man in Ultimate Avengers (based on the Ultimates rendition of the character) voiced by Nolan North.
+- Henry Pym appears as Giant Man in Ultimate Avengers (based on the Ultimates rendition of the character) voiced by Nolan North.
 Henry Pym was a bit bitter toward Nick Fury after Nick Fury chose Bruce Banner over him.
 He assists the Avengers in the fight against the Chitauri and Hulk.
+Though he is inspired by his Ultimate incarnation, this version of Giant-Man is portrayed in a much more flattering light.
+He is depicted as hotheaded and impulsive rather than abusive, and never once puts his hands on Wasp.

 - Nolan North reprises his role of Giant Man in Ultimate Avengers 2.
 He assisted the Avengers in the fight against the Chitauri in Wakanda.
 He is originally obnoxious toward his teammates, and suspicious of Jan's fondness for Captain America.
 Ultimately, Hank undergoes a crisis of conscience and sacrifices his life to help Iron Man shut down their doomsday machine.
 He died next to Jan saying that he had finally become the hero she had always wanted him to be.